FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ###Cell culture

-Cells cultured from a specimen or purified cells
+Cells cultured from a specimen or purified cells.
+The following attributes are in addition to the common attributes listed above...

 Required:
  * Culture type (child term of [BTO_0000214](http://purl.obolibrary.org/obo/BTO_0000214))